 ■ NOTE: The ATV should be on level ground when checking the engine oil level.

-1. Remove the push pin and access panel.
+1. Remove the left-side service panel.

 2. Unscrew the oil level stick and wipe it with a clean cloth.
-3. Install the oil level stick and thread it into the engine case.
+3. Install the oil level stick and thread into the engine case.